 The Scott Sports Radial Half Waffle Grips (pictured) are a ‘middle of the range’ sort of grip which is very popular.

-For a review on 10 of the best grips available today, check out my post: 10 Best Dirt Bike Grips It will help with your selection.
+For a review on 10 of the best grips available today: 10 Best Dirt Bike Grips It will help with your selection.

 Motorcycle DVDs also make a great gift.
 Here are some more ideas from previous posts: